On Nash theory of gravity with matter contents: Introduction

 Among numerous different functional forms for $f(R,R_{\mu\nu}R^{\mu\nu})$ a divergence free form as $f(R,R_{\mu\nu}R^{\mu\nu})=2R_{\mu\nu}R^{\mu\nu}-R^2$ eventually coincides with a toy model for gravity which was introduced by Nash.
 This specific form of model is divergence free and it could be considered as a modified theory of gravity for empty space by employing higher-derivatives instead of the usual Einstein-Hilbert action \cite{Nash}.
 There are few number of papers about this interesting theory which was rarely investigated in literature \cite{Aadne:2017oba}-\cite{Channuie:2018now}.

 In this work, we anticipate to generalize this later theory by adding the matter fields in the original action.
 We specify a proper form of the field equations on more general footings for space with matter contents.
 In Sec.(\ref{2}), we generalize theory of gravity by including the matter field in the original action.
 In addition, we derive the equations of motion in the flat FLRW spacetime and examine the behaviors of the solutions by invoking specific forms of the Hubble parameter.
 We also classify the physical behaviors of the solutions by employing the stability analysis.
 In Sec.(\ref{om}), we check the consistency of the model by considering cosmological parameters, e.g., the Hubble parameter $H$, deceleration parameter $q$, and \emph{Om}(z) parameter.
-In Sec.(\ref{obsdata}), we further use observational da ta from Supernovae Ia (SNeIa) and baryonic acoustic oscillations (BAO) to constrain the parameters of the model.
 Finally, we conclude our findings in the last section.